knuesel/typst-minideck/notes.md

 * rename title-slide to title?
 * convert page number to figure kind:page-number ?
 * document how to get fira math light
+* a dict-merge function that checks that the second dict has no new fields and panic if it has (e.g. for overriding palette with a partial user palette)

 # Readme updates: